 On the other hand, some of the film’s CGI has been used to lesser success.
 At the Resistance base on Crait, the fox-like vulptex creatures live.
 As has been boasted on social media, these creatures were initially beautifully-crafted animatronic creations, complete with realistic movements.
 Contrary to what social media videos have implied, none of the vultpex creatures are practical in the final film.
 All of them are comprised of CGI that falls short of being convincing.
 This is a small criticism as the vulptex play an admittedly minor role in the overall film, but it is disappointing seeing how brilliant their practical counterparts initially looked.

 The balance of practical and digital has been a difficult one for this new trilogy.
-Practical effects are promised to no end in promotional material only to be pushed to the narrative and spatial background in the final films.
+Practical effects are promised to no end in promotional material only to be pushed to the narrative and spatial background in the finished films.
 This was evident in The Force Awakens and especially Rogue One, and it continues into The Last Jedi.
 However, the balance fairs a little better this time around.
 The Porgs, small puffin-like creatures from Luke’s island on Ahch-To, are a mixture of practical animatronics and digital renditions.
 Neal Scanlan’s creature effects crew have produced wonderfully emotive practical versions of the Porgs which stand apart from their digital counterparts.

 The high point for practical effects in The Last Jedi comes with the return of one of the franchise’s most beloved characters.
 As Luke Skywalker prepares to totally disavow the Jedi, Jedi Master Yoda appears to him as a Force ghost.
 Whilst audiences may initially think him to be a digital creation, as soon as Yoda begins to move and speak, we are treated to a beautiful practical puppet voiced by Frank Oz.
 Having this practical Yoda is one of the many ways that Johnson honours the original trilogy.
-What is wonderful however, is that Yoda’s appearance does not feel forced.
+What is wonderful, however, is that Yoda’s appearance does not feel forced.
 This is not simply a gratuitous throwback as has been a common criticism of both The Force Awakens and Gareth Edwards’ Rogue One.
 Here, Yoda appears for a reason.
-Yoda reminds Luke of the importance of growth; that the future is shaped by the young we teach.
+Yoda reminds Luke of the importance of growth, that the future is shaped by the young we teach.
 Yoda’s importance in The Last Jedi is wonderfully encapsulated in the line, “we are what they grow beyond”.
 Small moments like Yoda’s appearance display both the brilliance of practical effects and the affection that Rian Johnson has for these characters.

 Despite the weakness of some of its subplots, The Last Jedi is a welcome and necessary next step for the Star Wars saga.
 Some ardent fans may decry the film for its choices, but Rian Johnson has delivered a strong point for the series.
 That this film has divided fans is unsurprising, but the vehemence with which some have projected their disdain is questionable.
 Regardless of how fans feel in the moment, this critic reckons that The Last Jedi will age well, its bold choices standing the test of cinematic time.